swatson26/funtel/README.md

 * start server with `yarn start`

 ## TODO
-* get rid of suds and ulmo
+* get rid of suds and ulmo - relatedly, fix the problem when there is temp but no depth for a timestamp
 * add weather forecasts to site pages
 * add wind rose to site pages
 * handle local/utc time better